Michigan Court Records

 Do Sealed Records Show up In Michigan Background Checks?

 No, criminal records that have been successfully sealed in Michigan will not show up in background checks.
-Only the Michigan court system and Michigan State Police can view and access sealed criminal records.
-On housing, job, and public benefits applications, parties that have been convicted of a crime but have had that record sealed can state that they have never been convicted or arrested for that crime.
+However, the Michigan court system and Michigan State Police may view and access sealed criminal records.
+On housing, job, and public benefits applications, parties that have been convicted of a crime but have had that record sealed may also state that they have never been convicted or arrested for that crime.
 However, if the party is convicted of another crime in the future, previously sealed records can be used as a factor in sentencing processes.

 Who Can See Sealed Criminal Records in Michigan?

-The only entities that can view a sealed criminal record in Michigan are the Michigan courts and Michigan State Police.
 Under MCL 780.621, sealed records cannot be viewed by the public.
+However, official entities that may still be able to access or view a sealed criminal record in Michigan are the Michigan courts and Michigan State Police.

 How to Obtain Sealed Records in Michigan

-For members of the public to obtain a sealed criminal record in Michigan, they are required to petition the court and obtain a court order or subpoena to view these records.
+Members of the public who wish to access or obtain sealed criminal records in Michigan will need to petition the court and obtain a court order or subpoena to view these records.
 Otherwise, it is possible to access one’s record online, in person, or by mail at the courthouse where the case was finalized.
 To search for one’s criminal record online, parties can use either name or fingerprints.
 The Internet Criminal History Access Tool (ICHAT) can be used to search for sealed criminal records only if those records belong to the requesting party.
 To inquire about accessing these records by phone, call (517) 332–2521.
 For in-person requests, parties must visit:

 Michigan State Police Headquarters